 An antenna can be defined as an electrical conductor or system of conductors used either for radiating EM energy into space or for collecting EM energy from space.
 There are different antennas designed to transmit and receive different frequency bands.
 Let us understand contituents of a wireless system.

 The basic components in the wireless network are Transmitter, Receiver and channel.
 Transmitter and Receiver combined are often called as Transceiver.
 Channel is the medium through which information in the form of EM waves pass through to reach the other end of the system.
 Based on channel there are limitations for different technologies to work efficiently.
 As mentioned above when Bell demonstrated it had assumed good atmosphere.
-We see live example of wireless with all the living creatures hearing organs which listens without any wires but works with certain limitations.
+We see live example of wireless system with all the living creatures in hearing aids which allows listening of music without any wires, mobile phones etc.

 Wireless channel models